aws/aws-node-termination-handler/README.md

 ## Project Summary

 This project ensures that the Kubernetes control plane responds appropriately to events that can cause your EC2 instance to become unavailable, such as [EC2 maintenance events](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-instances-status-check_sched.html), [EC2 Spot interruptions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html), [ASG Scale-In](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroupLifecycle.html#as-lifecycle-scale-in), [ASG AZ Rebalance](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-benefits.html#AutoScalingBehavior.InstanceUsage), and EC2 Instance Termination via the API or Console.
 If not handled, your application code may not stop gracefully, take longer to recover full availability, or accidentally schedule work to nodes that are going down.

+The aws-node-termination-handler (NTH) can operate in two different modes: Instance Metadata Service (IMDS) or the Queue Processor.

-This handler can operate in two different modes.
-The aws-node-termination-handler **DaemonSet** will run a small pod on each host to perform monitoring and react accordingly.
-The aws-cluster-termination-handler **Deployment** will monitor an SQS queue of events from Amazon EventBridge for ASG lifecycle events and other termination events available.
-When we detect an instance is going down, we use the Kubernetes API to cordon the node to ensure no new work is scheduled there, then drain it, removing any existing work.
+The aws-node-termination-handler **[Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) Monitor** will run a small pod on each host to perform monitoring of IMDS paths like `/spot` or `/events` and react accordingly to drain and/or cordon the corresponding node.

+The aws-node-termination-handler **Queue Processor** will monitor an SQS queue of events from Amazon EventBridge for ASG lifecycle events, EC2 status change events, and Spot Interruption Termination Notice events.
+When NTH detects an instance is going down, we use the Kubernetes API to cordon the node to ensure no new work is scheduled there, then drain it, removing any existing work.
+The termiantion handler **Queue Processor** requires AWS IAM permissions to monitor and manage the SQS queue and to query the EC2 API.
-The termination handler **DaemonSet** watches the [instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) to determine when to make requests to the Kubernetes API to mark the node as non-schedulable.
-If the maintenance event is a reboot, we also apply a custom label to the node so when it restarts we remove the cordon.

-The termiantion handler **Deployment** requires AWS account credentials to monitor and manage the SQS queue and to query the EC2 API.

 You can run the termination handler on any Kubernetes cluster running on AWS, including self-managed clusters and those created with Amazon [Elastic Kubernetes Service](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).

 ## Major Features

-### DaemonSet
+### Instance Metadata Service Processor

 - Monitors EC2 Metadata for Scheduled Maintenance Events
 - Monitors EC2 Metadata for Spot Instance Termination Notifications